Biodiversity: External Collaboration

 Examples of Collaboration with Government Bodies

-Forest Conservation Project "Mitsubishi Corporation Thousand Year Forest"
+Forest Conservation Project: "Mitsubishi Corporation Thousand Year Forest"

-MC is carrying out a forest conservation project in Aki City, Kochi Prefecture, the birthplace of Yataro Iwasaki, the founder of the original Mitsubishi company.
-MC has entered into a forest conservation agreement with Kochi Prefecture, Aki City, and the Eastern Kochi Forestry Association in an aim to conserve the local environment, and collaborations have been ongoing since 2009.
-This project was MC's first forest conservation initiative implemented in Japan.
-It has been named the “Mitsubishi Corporation Thousand Year Forest” (also known as “Yataro’s Forest”) and consists of a 263-hectare expanse of forest, 143 hectares of which are owned by MC.
-Aside from conducting forest conservation activities to improve functions that serve the public interest, such as headwater conservation, the area is also used as a place for MC employees to participate in volunteer activities as well as for environmental education.
+MC is engaged in a forest conservation project in Aki City, Kochi Prefecture, the birthplace of Yataro Iwasaki, founder of the original Mitsubishi company.
+In partnership with Kochi Prefecture, Aki City, and the Eastern Kochi Forestry Association, MC has been promoting conservation efforts since 2009.
+This initiative, known as the Mitsubishi Corporation Thousand Year Forest (also called Yataro’s Forest), is MC's first forest conservation project in Japan.
+The forest covers 263 hectares, 143 of which are owned by MC.
+The project focuses on preserving public-interest forest functions such as headwater conservation, and serves as a site for MC employee volunteering and environmental education.

-Forest Conservation Project: Mitsubishi Corporation Thousand Year Forest (Also Known as Yataro’s Forest)
+• Forest Conservation Project: Mitsubishi Corporation Thousand Year Forest (Also Known as Yataro’s Forest)

 • *1